Calosoma (Ctenosta) roeschkei Breuning, 1927

 Calosoma (Ctenosta) scabrosum roeschkei Häckel et al, 2016: 15

-In the same publication, the Authors declare the allopatry of C. roeschkei and C. scabrosum and therefore conclude that C. roeschkei is a geographical subspecies of the latter, occupying the southern part of its range.
-The morphological differences between the two taxa are in fact considered insignificant and not constant.
+Even more recently, a research by Hackel and colleagues (2016) examined Jeannel’s C. aethiops type specimen.
+By comparing the shape of the aedeagus apex, they identified it as a slightly larger-than-average male of C. imbricatum hotentottum.
+In the same study, the authors examined the geographic distribution of C. roeschkei and C. scabrosum, concluding that the distribution is allopatric and that C. roeschkei is therefore a geographical subspecies of C. scabrosum, occupying the southern part of its range.
+The morphological differences between the two taxa are considered minor and inconsistent.

 Examined specimens and literature’s data: